wshr123/EDST-Net/DATASET.md

-Download the ava dataset with the following structure:
+Download and extract frames with the following structure:

 ```
 ava